paxsonsa/website/README.md

 ## How to Set Up the Blog Mailing List<a name="how-to-setup-blog"></a>
 * Note: your domain must use Cloudflare's nameservers for the 'Workers' to function (if the website it hosted elsewhere, you will need to change the nameservers to Cloudflare)
+- Create a Cloudflare Worker:
   - Login to Cloudflare
   - Select 'Workers & Pages' in the left sidebar
     - Select 'Create application'
       - In the 'Workers' tab, select 'Create worker'
         - Name: "subscribe-worker'
         - Click 'Deploy'
       - Click 'Edit code'
         - Delete the existing code
         - Paste in the code from the subscribe-worker.js file (located in the 'Scripts' folder of this repository)
         - Click 'Deploy'
         - Copy the Cloudflare woker endpoint (e.g. 'subscribe-worker.andrewpaxson.workers.com')
         - Click 'Save and deploy'
+- Setup a Mailchimp RSS Campaign:
   - Signup/login to MailChimp
   -  Create a campaign:
     - Go to this [MailChimp URL](https://us22.admin.mailchimp.com/campaigns/#/create-campaign/explore/rss)
       - Campaign Name: Share blog updates
       - Click 'Begin' button